rogurr/patina-qemu/Readme.md

 # Demonstration of Patina in a QEMU UEFI Platform Build

-The purpose of this repository is to demonstrate integrating code from the Open Device Partnership's "Patina Boot Firmware" project into a UEFI platform build and is meant to be a "first stop" for developers exploring ODP and the Patina Boot Firmware.
+The primary purpose of this repository is to demonstrate integrating code from the Open Device Partnership's "Patina Boot Firmware" project into a UEFI platform build and is meant to be a "first stop" for developers exploring ODP and the Patina Boot Firmware.
 It contains a permanent fork of [OvmfPkg](https://github.com/tianocore/edk2/tree/HEAD/OvmfPkg) from EDK II with changes based on the following:

 - Documentation
   - [Open Device Partnership](https://opendevicepartnership.org/) - Primary ODP documentation web page